-The stress maps in Figure~3 represent the out-of-plane stress $\sigma_z=\nu(\sigma_x+\sigma_y)$.
+The stress maps in Fig.~3 represent the out-of-plane stress $\sigma_z=\nu(\sigma_x+\sigma_y)$.
 The colormap is designed to give relevance only to compressive stresses---those that are responsible for the onset of buckling.
 The stresses are not averaged over subdomains.
-Thus, the red areas in Figure~\ref{fig:fem}(b) correspond to the compressive stress of the hinges.
+Thus, the red areas in Fig.~\ref{fig:fem}(b) correspond to the compressive stress of the hinges.
 We also observe that the compressive stresses partially percolate into the tiles.
 This is likely responsible for out-of-plane buckling.
-From Figure~3(c2-c3), we can see that the stress maps for the two loading configurations are almost identical.
-For this reason, the stress maps do not contain enough information to determine the exact shape of the resulting buckling patterns in complex scenarios, but give a useful guideline on where buckling is likely to occur in simple cases like that depicted in Figure~3(b1-b2).
+From Fig.~3(b2-b3), we can see that the stress maps for the two loading configurations are almost identical.
+For this reason, the stress maps do not contain enough information to determine the exact shape of the resulting buckling patterns in complex scenarios, but give a useful guideline on where buckling is likely to occur in simple cases like that depicted in Fig.~3(a1-a2).